 To be used, the network layer need to be started with the

-interface.
+SplitControl interface.
 This is implemented by a dedicated

-, which waits for all other components
+module, NetControlM, which waits for all other components

 to start before letting the application using the network layer

-implements the link layer).
+(ActiveMessageC implements the link layer).
 The application

-can then send and receive MHPacket
+can then send and receive MHPackets, which can be

 manipulated with the appropriate module.